 Price: $-$$$$

-Especially great for families: Located in a largely residential neighborhood, HomeSquare is like Horizon Plaza but with a keen focus to appeal to families.
-Below are a few of our favourite shops.
+Especially great for families: Located in a largely residential neighbourhood, HomeSquare is like Horizon Plaza but with a keen focus to appeal to families.
+Below are a few of our favourite

 Address: 138 Sha Tin Rural Committee Road, Sha Tin